alphagov/inside-government-admin-guide/creating-documents/launch-consultations.md

 Each consultation stays on the same page of GOV.UK throughout its life cycle.
 The status starts as 'Open' and changes automatically:

 * from 'Open' to 'Closed' on the closing date you specify, and the contact details disappear
-* from 'Closed' to 'Concluded' when you upload the government response or enter text in the detail box
+* from 'Closed' to 'Concluded' when you upload the government response or enter text about the outcome in the detail box

 ### Launch a consultation